mtlanders/go-foundations/README.md

 These are specific, targeted exercises with the goal of strengthening identified weak points in my Go knowledge

+# Projects
+These are independent projects used for demonstrating understanding and ability outside of formal Go language lessons.
+They are to solve real-world problems in escalating difficulty and demonstrate comprehension of the language and how all the lessons fit together.

 ## AI Considerations
 The use of AI in this project represents a calculated effort to facilitate rapid learning and maximize retention and deeper comprehension.
 Careful and specific guardrails were placed in the model instructions to ensure responses were nothing more than